 Howard Putnam, Ronald E. Daly, and Melissa McCarthy understand the value of doing small tasks.
 Howard Putnam became a baggage handler at Capital Airlines at 17 years of age.
 According to Putnam "At 19, I decided I wanted to be president of an airline.
 So, I adopted a 'What do you need me to do?' mentality.
 Work a double shift.
 Train someone.
 Transfer me to another department or city.
 I will do it.
 My wife, Krista (a former flight attendant), and I were willing to sacrifice to make it happen.
 We were, and still are, a team after 60 years of marriage."

-Putnam’s mentality, approach, and sacrifice allowed him to complete one small tasks after another and move into one responsibility after another.
-Eventually, he would go to and finish his career as CEO, Southwest Airlines (1978-1981) and then CEO, Braniff International Airways (1981-1983).
-The goal he set at 19 years-of-age became a reality due to his dedication to doing whatever was necessary.
+Putnam’s mentality, approach, and sacrifice allowed him to complete small tasks and move into one responsibility after another.
+Eventually, he would finish his career as CEO, Southwest Airlines (1978-1981) and then CEO, Braniff International Airways (1981-1983).
+The goal he set at 19 years of-age became a reality due to his completion of one small task after another.

-As (what some people consider a lowly) production assistant, Melissa found herself multi-tasking each day, she was responsible for, "Everything.
+As a production assistant, what some people might consider a low-level job, Melissa found herself multi-tasking each day.
+According to her she was responsible for, "Everything.
 You did the garbage, you cleaned up, you did craft service, you'd do every single thing, I dropped the film at night.
-I was the first one there and the last one to leave and its - like, I wish everybody that went into the business had to do that."
+I was the first one there and the last one to leave and it’s like, I wish everybody that went into the business had to do that."